 Ideal for beginner riders.
 Moves easily, but not quickly.
-Would be the ideal horse "grandchild's horse."
+Would be the ideal "grandchild's horse" for occasional riding.

 Excellent ground manners, very affectionate, and emotionally steady.